mongodb/motor/doc/installation.rst

 Prerequisites
 -------------

-* CPython 2.6, 2.7, or 3.3
+* CPython 2.6, 2.7, or 3.3, or PyPy 2.0 (greenlets were very slow in earlier
-* PyPy 2.0 (greenlets were very slow in earlier PyPy versions)
+  PyPy versions)
 * PyMongo_ 2.5.1 or later
 * Tornado_
 * Greenlet_